About Debra L. Collette

 The Occupational Therapy master’s degree program is designed to be completed in two and a half years.
 Two years are spent on academics, with the final six months out in the field.
 The academics part includes work in well-equipped lab settings, and working with real people in the community with real medical issues.
 Research is also conducted by teams of students, leading to presentation and several publications of findings.

 When the program is completed, Professor Collette says, students can choose to work practically anywhere they want.
-But maybe most important of all, she says, “They leave the program feeling confident and competent, ready to practice entry-level OT.”
+But maybe most important of all, she says, “They leave the program feeling confident and competent, ready to practice entry-level Occupational Therapy.”

 Recent Courses Taught

-OTH-514 Occupational Performance in Children and Youth and Lab
+OTH 514 Occupational Performance in Children & Youth

 “We hire faculty with extensive clinical experience who have a real passion for teaching.”